rackerlabs/support-how-to/content/how-to/rackspace-email/manage-domain-aliases-with-the-cloud-office-control-panel/index.md

 owns several domains (for example, **mycompany.com**, **mycompany.biz**, and **mycompany.us**), and you want to direct all incoming email to the company's primary domain.
-If you assign **mycompany.biz** and **mycompany.us** as domain aliases, email that is sent to mailboxes at the aliases will be automatically redirected to a mailbox on the primary domain, **mycompany.com**.
+If you assign **mycompany.biz** and **mycompany.us** as domain aliases, the system automatically redirects email that you send to mailboxes at the aliases to a mailbox on the primary domain, **mycompany.com**.

-**Warning:** You must own the domain that you plan to use as a domain alias or accepted domain.
+**Warning:** You must own the domain you plan to use as a domain alias or accepted domain.
-The [MX records](/support/how-to/dns-record-definitions/#mx-record) must also point to Rackspace Technology for mail to be delivered to your mailboxes.
+The [MX records](/support/how-to/dns-record-definitions/#mx-record) must also point to Rackspace Technology for the system to deliver mail to your mailboxes.

-The type of email hosting service that you use determines the relevant terminology &mdash;"domain alias" versus "accepted domain", and functionality, such as how email is redirected:
+The type of email hosting service that you use determines the relevant terminology &mdash;*domain alias* versus *accepted domain*, and functionality, such as how email is redirected:

--   Domain alias - If you are a Rackspace Email customer, you will create a domain alias.
-Email sent to the domain alias is automatically directed to the corresponding mailbox in the original domain.
-For example, if **mycompany.biz** is a domain alias **for mycompany.com**, when someone sends an email to **bob@mycompany.biz** it is  automatically redirected to **bob@mycompany.com**.
+-   **Domain alias**: If you are a Rackspace Email customer, you create a domain alias.
+The system automatically directs email sent to the domain alias to the corresponding mailbox in the original domain.
+For example, if **mycompany.biz** is a domain alias for **mycompany.com**, when someone sends an email to **bob@mycompany.biz**, the system redirects it to **bob@mycompany.com**.
--   Accepted domain - If you are a Microsoft Exchange customer, you create an accepted domain.
-Email sent to the accepted domain can be automatically directed to any mailbox that you specify.
+-   **Accepted domain**: If you are a Microsoft Exchange customer, you create an accepted domain.
+The system can automatically direct mail sent to the accepted domain to any mailbox that you specify.

 ### Add a domain alias or accepted domain (Resellers Only)